Comparing Castle Biosciences (CSTL) and Its Peers

-Castle Biosciences (NASDAQ: CSTL) is one of 29 publicly-traded companies in the “Medical laboratories” industry, but how does it contrast to its peers?
-We will compare Castle Biosciences to similar companies based on the strength of its profitability, dividends, risk, valuation, earnings, institutional ownership and analyst recommendations.
+Castle Biosciences (NASDAQ: CSTL) is one of 29 public companies in the “Medical laboratories” industry, but how does it contrast to its rivals?
+We will compare Castle Biosciences to similar companies based on the strength of its valuation, risk, institutional ownership, dividends, profitability, earnings and analyst recommendations.

+This table compares Castle Biosciences and its rivals revenue, earnings per share (EPS) and valuation.

 Analyst Ratings

-This is a summary of recent ratings and recommmendations for Castle Biosciences and its peers, as provided by MarketBeat.
+This is a breakdown of recent recommendations for Castle Biosciences and its rivals, as provided by MarketBeat.

 |